bypass uninsertable alerts

 Since the alerts contain thir own time stamp the order in which they are inserted does not need to be preserved so either solution would work although the first is preferable as it would notify the user to a problem.

-#1 Updated by Yoann VANDOORSELAERE over 12 years ago
+#1 Updated by Yoann VANDOORSELAERE about 13 years ago

 - Status changed from New to Assigned